digideskio/response3/README.md

 response3
 =========

-Response is a issue tracking application designed for end-users.
+Response is a issue tracking application designed to be easy to use for end-users.